lens-protocol/LIPs/LIPs/lip-5.md

 ## Backwards Compatibility

-Will be executed with lens v2 upgrade which already has some breaking changes.
+It will be executed with lens v2 upgrade, which already has some breaking changes.

 ## Security Considerations